Names of victims killed in B-17 plane crash released

-WINDSOR LOCKS, CT (WFSB) - Seven people died in a vintage WWII plane crash at Bradley International Airport in Windsor Locks.
+WINDSOR LOCKS, CT (WFSB) - Seven people died in a vintage WWII plane crash at Bradley International Airport in Windsor Locks on Wednesday.

-The fiery crash happened at a building at the airport just before 10 a.m. on Wednesday.

-An update is expected at 2:30pm.
-Click here to stream the news conference.
+Upon landing, the plane, which is registered as a B-17G, crashed into a de-icing facility just before 10 a.m. and erupted into flames.

 The victims